BlokasLabs/pisound-micro-docs/docs/sysfs-interface.md

 # controlling pin B03 and initially setting it to high output.
 echo my_led gpio B03 output 1 > /sys/pisound-micro/setup

-# As both of the LEDs pins are at high voltage, no current is flowing
+# As both of the LED's pins are at high voltage, no current is flowing
 # and the LED is off.

 # Now let's make it light up by setting the GPIO low: